SteMaBa/MoAIProgramming/README.md

 ### Necessary parameters

-The help flag gives this information.
+Use the 'help' flag to get this information from the script.

 For automatic processing, provide 'path' and 'evalsteps', all other parameters do not have to be specified and will be used with default values (although they may be set to different values).

-For manual processing, only the 'manual' flag and the path needs to be specified.
+For manual processing, only the 'manual' flag and the 'path' need to be specified.

 ## Authors

-Group 20
+Group 20 - This repository can be found on GitHub: [MoAIProgramming](https://github.com/SteMaBa/MoAIProgramming)